nanowell/GPT-Cody/README.md

 # GPT-Cody
-GPT Coding automation agent.
-Artificial Intelligence System that helps you to automate coding.
-You only provide idea.
+GPT-Cody is an artificial intelligence system that helps you automate coding.
+You only need to provide the idea.

-GPT creates step-by-step approach logic to create a project.
-Step-by-step approach gets feed to finetuned coding GPT, Codex GPT-4, this model writes pseudo code and then chooses the best stack for this project.
-After that it starts to write code with self-relfection by communication with general GPT model to optimize code and improve it's runtime.
-Then it writes tests for it and provides codebase to AIS reviser.
+GPT-Cody uses a step-by-step approach to generate logic for your project.
+It then feeds the logic to a fine-tuned coding GPT model, Codex GPT-4, which writes pseudo code and selects the best stack for your project.
+Next, it writes the actual code and optimizes it by communicating with a general GPT model and using self-reflection techniques.
+Finally, it writes tests for the code and submits the codebase to an AIS reviser.